-Tiger Woods is going for his fourth US Open victory at Shinnecock Hills.
+Tiger Woods is going for his fourth US Open victory at Pebble Beach.
 Check out his record in the tournament here.

 Tiger Woods US Open Record

-Tiger played his first tournament in 1995, at the 2018 host course Shinnecock Hills, but withdrew with a wrist injury in the second round.
+Tiger played his first tournament in 1995, at Shinnecock Hills, but withdrew with a wrist injury in the second round.
 Over the next three years, he would show steady improvement with a T82, T19 and a T18 in each tournament, and then in 1999 he picked up his first top-10 with a T3 at Pinehurst.

 A 12th came in 2001 at Southern Hills in Oklahoma but a year later at Bethpage Black, Tiger shot a final round 72 to win by three over Phil Mickelson.
 He would not win the tournament again until 2008 but that isn’t to say there were not close shaves.